Bancroft creator reveals why she killed off THAT major character in the series 2 premiere

-Author Kate Brooke and actress Sarah Parish inform HEARALPUBLICIST why it was the best choice to say goodbye to this Bancroft character in sequence two [spoilers!]
+Author Kate Brooke and actress Sarah Parish inform HEARALPUBLICIST why it was the appropriate determination to say goodbye to this Bancroft character in collection two [spoilers!]

-Simply 5 minutes into the brand new sequence of Bancroft, and we’ve already seen Sarah Parish’s psychopathic police boss kill once more.
-Even extra dramatically, her sufferer is sequence one’s heroine: DS Katherine Stevens.
+Simply 5 minutes into the brand new collection of Bancroft, and we’ve already seen Sarah Parish’s psychopathic police boss kill once more.
+Even extra dramatically, her sufferer is collection one’s heroine: DS Katherine Stevens.

-Elizabeth Bancroft (Parish) shot Katherine (Faye Marsay) within the head in the course of the dramatic sequence finale two years in the past, cleverly framing useless gang chief Atif Kamara for the crime.
-However Katherine unexpectedly survived – and the final time we noticed her, she was mendacity in hospital in a medically-induced coma along with her life hanging by a thread.
+Elizabeth Bancroft (Parish) shot Katherine (Faye Marsay) within the head in the course of the dramatic collection finale two years in the past, cleverly framing useless gang chief Atif Kamara for the crime.
+However Katherine unexpectedly survived – and the final time we noticed her, she was mendacity in hospital in a medically-induced coma together with her life hanging by a thread.

-Nevertheless, that thread has now been lower.
-A flashback within the sequence two premiere reveals how Bancroft gave Katherine a deadly overdose within the hospital, guaranteeing that her younger colleague would by no means get up and expose her as Laura Fraser’s assassin.
+Nonetheless, that thread has now been minimize.
+A flashback within the collection two premiere reveals how Bancroft gave Katherine a deadly overdose within the hospital, guaranteeing that her younger colleague would by no means get up and expose her as Laura Fraser’s assassin.

 “I just felt she’d served her purpose.
 She’d lost,” Bancroft creator and author Kate Brooke tells HEARALPUBLICIST.
-As a substitute, it was time to usher in a brand new homicide and a brand new antagonist…
+As a substitute, it was time to herald a brand new homicide and a brand new antagonist…

-However given the outrage when Elizabeth Bancroft obtained away with all of it in sequence one, Brooke is prepared for some followers to be very upset she killed off Katherine.
+However given the outrage when Elizabeth Bancroft obtained away with all of it in collection one, Brooke is prepared for some followers to be very upset she killed off Katherine.

 “I would imagine that people would be surprised and furious,” she says.
 Even so, the ambition is to hook them in once more: “Hopefully they’ve all they’ve been brought into the new murder, and are sort of affected by her relationship with Joe, and they’re prepared to follow her, even if Katherine isn’t still there.”